coderefinery/coderefinery.org/content/privacy-policy.md

   processing non-sensitive person-identifiable information during anonymization process or obtaining information necessary for issuing a certificate.
+- Anonymous statistics may be stored on partners local facilities and shared publicly if sufficiently aggregated.
 - Our GitLab service stores your account information which you have entered when signing up.
 This contact information is accessible to the system administrator operating the service and the CodeRefinery project management.